nardew/bitpanda-aio/README.md

 ### Affiliation

-In case you are interested in asynchronous clients for other exchanges, pay a visit to my other libraries [binance-aio](https://github.com/nardew/binance-aio) or [bitforex-aio](https://github.com/nardew/bitforex-aio).
-In case you are interested in an automated trading bot, check out [creten](https://github.com/nardew/creten).
+In case you are interested in an automated trading bot, check out our other project [creten](https://github.com/nardew/creten).